Value-Added Food and Processes: Biocontrol Opens New Prospects in the Sahel

 In Niger, the sun is ablaze.
 The earth below is orange, dry, cracked, and not a drop of water pinches the sky.
 The West African nation possesses a distinctive climate with extremely high temperatures and short rainy seasons that result in the dependence on drought-resistant crops, namely, millet.
 Niger is the largest producer of millet, with 6.9 million hectares of the protein- and iron-rich crop that can be made into food, fodder and more.
 Millet is an incredibly resilient grain, but its match is met in a one-inch worm called the millet head miner.

 The millet head miner is a major threat to food security in Niger, destroying nearly 85 percent of yields; the pest deposits eggs in the heads of millet and the caterpillars leave long, winding tunnels around the panicle.
 When the pest matures, it drops to the ground and pupates in the soil, returning the following season.
-While the millet head miner is difficult to control, researchers funded by the and from the International Crops Research Institute for the Semi-Arid Tropics, are working to fully develop and scale-up a biocontrol program that is helping to restore access to food and form a new market for producers.
+While the millet head miner is difficult to control, researchers funded by the Feed the Future Innovation Lab for Collaborative Research on Sorghum and Millet and from the International Crops Research Institute for the Semi-Arid Tropics, are working to fully develop and scale-up a biocontrol program that is helping to restore access to food and form a new market for producers.

 Ibrahim Baoua is a professor of entomology at the University of Maradi in Niger and a collaborator on the project.
 “Millet is a cereal that is well adapted to the environment and the arid Sahelian climate,” he said.
 “It provides most of the food for Niger.
 Any increase in millet production will impact at least 90 percent of Nigeriens.
 In a village of 2,000 people, an increase in production of 500 tons of millet will contribute majorly to food security.”